 How To Encourage Work Ethic in the Workplace As A Manager

-Work ethic is one of the key attributes employers look for when hiring, but it’s something that can be showcased in an interview process yet not reveal itself in day-to-day work.
+Work ethic is one of the key attributes employers look for when hiring, but it’s something that can be showcased in an interview process and not show itself on the job.

 When most managers sense a lack of work ethic, they often resort to micromanagement, ensuring that each person is pulling their weight.
 However, if you want employees to have a work ethic where they truly take responsibility for their actions, it can't be forced; it must be encouraged.